joubertsaquett/elasticsearch-kibana/README.md

 ---

+## IMPORTANT
+The type of hits must be created in ElasticSearch.

+Open Kibana:

+- Click on: "Connect to your Elasticsearch index" to create.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.